RaaLabs/azure-storage-upload-files/README.md

 | BEFORE_COMMIT_SHA                         | Before commit for assessing change, should be taken from the GitHub action events payload   |

 ## Usage
-Sample workflow given is based on the sample folder structure given above (2 tenants -> 2 environment variables for Azure storage accounts).
+The sample workflow is based on the sample folder structure given above (2 tenants -> 2 environment variables for Azure storage accounts).
 Also note the values that are set for `REPO_NAME`, `BRANCH_REF`, `AFTER_COMMIT_SHA`, and `BEFORE_COMMIT_SHA`, these should be set exactly like below.

 ```yaml
 name: Upload configurations